mesgjs/mesgjs/docs/interfaces/@core-etc.md

 * `(fcheck feature)`
   * Synopsis: Returns `@t` (true) if feature is ready, `@f` (false) if feature is not ready, or `@u` (undefined) if feature is unknown or has been rejected due to an unloadable module.
 * `(fready mid=@mid feature)`
-  * Synopsis: Marks feature ready (if the module id, @mid, is associated with the feature).
+  * Synopsis: Marks `feature` ready (but only if the module's id, available as Mesgjs value `@mid`, is associated with the feature, i.e. the feature appears in the module's `featpro` list in the module meta-data).
   * Features depend on the presence of module metadata.
 * `(fwait feature...)`
   * Synopsis: Returns a @promise instance that waits for the specified feature(s) to be ready.
 The promise will resolve when all the features are ready, or will reject if any of the features are rejected.